ecyates/module-2-mini-project-to-do-list-application/README.md

 Menu:

-1 - Add a task
+1 - Add a task ^p
-2 - View tasks
+2 - View tasks ^p
-3 - Mark a task as complete
+3 - Mark a task as complete \n
-4 - Delete a task
+4 - Delete a task \n
-5 - Quit
+5 - Quit \n

 - At the menu, the user will be prompted to choose an option by selecting a number.
 - If they select a number out of the range (1-5) or input a word, they will be reminded that that's not a valid input and prompted again.